platformsh/platformsh-docs/docs/src/dedicated/overview/grid.md

 ## Logs

-Logs are available on the Dedicated Cluster at a different path than on Platform.sh Grid.
-Specifically, the can be found in:
+Logs for Dedicated clusters are available at:

 ```bash
 /var/log/platform/<application-name>/
 ```

-This folder contains the access, application, cron, error and deployment logs.
-It also contains router log which includes redirects and cache hits.
+This folder contains access, application, cron, error, deployment, and router (redirects and cache hits) logs.